-Providing Queenslanders an independent and effective way of resolving disputes with their energy and water suppliers.
+Supporting Queenslanders with independent, respectful and effective ways of resolving disputes with energy and water providers.

 The Energy and Water Ombudsman Queensland (EWOQ) was first established as the Energy Ombudsman Queensland (EOQ) on 1 July 2007, to provide a free, fair and independent dispute resolution service for small electricity and reticulated gas customers in Queensland.
 On 1 January 2011, EOQ became EWOQ as our jurisdiction expanded to also investigate disputes about water suppliers in South East Queensland.

 - receive, investigate and facilitate the resolution of disputes between Queensland’s small energy customers and small water customers in South East Queensland, and their energy and water retailers and distributors